-Tesla Class Action: Bernstein Liebhard LLP Announces that a New Securities Class Action Lawsuit Expanding the Relevant Class Period has been Filed Against Tesla, Inc. - TSLA
+Tesla Class Action: Bernstein Liebhard LLP Announces That a New Securities Class Action Lawsuit Expanding the Relevant Class Period Has Been Filed Against Tesla, Inc. - TSLA

 If you purchased Tesla securities, and/or would like to discuss your legal rights and options, please visit Tesla Shareholder Investigation or contact Daniel Sadeh toll free at (877) 779-1414 or dsadeh@bernlieb.com.

-According to the lawsuit, throughout the Class Period Defendants made false and/or misleading statements and/or failed to disclose that: (1) Tesla had not secured funding for the Company's proposed "going-private transaction"; (2) the proposed "going-private transaction" required the approval of Tesla's shareholders' and not just Tesla's Board of Directors; (3) Tesla's Board of Directors were unaware whether Tesla secured funding for the proposed transaction; (4) the status and likelihood of the proposed "going-private transaction" was misrepresented to the market because the financing for the proposed transaction had not been secured and because the transaction required the approval of both Tesla's Board of Directors and shareholders; and (5) as a result of the foregoing, Defendants' statements about Tesla's business, operations, and prospects, were materially false and/or misleading and/or lacked a reasonable basis.
+According to the lawsuit, throughout the Class Period Defendants made false and/or misleading statements and/or failed to disclose that: (1) Tesla had not secured funding for the Company's proposed "going-private transaction"; (2) the proposed "going-private transaction" required the approval of Tesla's Board of Directors, not just Tesla's shareholders; (3) Tesla's Board of Directors were unaware whether Tesla secured funding for the proposed transaction; (4) the status and likelihood of the proposed "going-private transaction" was misrepresented to the market because the financing for the proposed transaction had not been secured and because the transaction required the approval of both Tesla's Board of Directors and shareholders; and (5) as a result of the foregoing, Defendants' statements about Tesla's business, operations, and prospects, were materially false and/or misleading and/or lacked a reasonable basis.

-According to the lawsuit, on August 8 and 9, 2018, the markets learned that Tesla's proposed "going private transaction" was still being evaluated and could be rejected by Tesla's Board.
-This allegedly contradicted Elon Musk's statements the prior day that the proposed "going private transaction" was all but certain, with only a shareholder vote needed to complete it.
-The markets also learned that Mr. Musk's tweet was now the subject of an SEC inquiry.
+On August 16, 2018, during aftermarket hours, The New York Times published an article of Elon Musk's "hourlong interview with The New York Times," wherein "Mr. Musk provided a detailed timeline of the events leading up to the Twitter postings on Aug.
+7 in which he said he was considering taking the company private at $420 a share."
+The article stated that Mr. Musk "acknowledged Thursday that no one had seen or reviewed [the tweet] before he posted it."
+The article further stated "that [Tesla's] funding, it turned out, was far from secure."
+According to the article, "Mr. Musk…was referring to a potential investment by Saudi Arabia's government investment fund.
+Mr. Musk had extensive talks with representatives of the $250 billion fund about possibly financing a transaction to take Tesla private — maybe even in a manner that would have resulted in the Saudis' owning most of the company.
+One of those sessions took place on July 31 at the Tesla factory in the Bay Area, according to a person familiar with the meeting.
+But the Saudi fund had not committed to provide any cash, two people briefed on the discussions said."

 If you wish to serve as lead plaintiff, you must move the Court no later than October 9, 2018.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 Your ability to share in any recovery doesn't require that you serve as lead plaintiff.
 If you choose to take no action, you may remain an absent class member.